nejcm/pr-summary-github-action/README.md

 - **`notionKey`** (optional): Notion API key.
 - **`notionDbId`** (optional): Notion database ID.
 - **`prompt`** (optional): Prompt to use for summarizing commits.
 Default: "Provide a detailed summary of the following commit messages in markdown format."
+- **`file`** (optional): Path to a text file containing information that will be used for summarization instead of commit messages or linear issues.
+This way you can fetch this information from any source, write it to a file, and pass it to the action.
 - **`changelog`** (optional): Link to the changelog.
 - **`prLink`** (optional): Link to the PR.
 - **`version`** (optional): Release version.